mhweiner/pgsmith/README.md

 - Too verbose (string concatenation, manual `$1`)
 - Too magical (ORMs, query builders, AST-based tools)

-`pg-sql-builder` gives you just enough tooling to avoid repetition — without hiding your SQL behind a DSL.
+`tiny-pg-builder` gives you just enough tooling to avoid repetition — without hiding your SQL behind a DSL.
 You stay in control of the query, and the parameters stay safe.

 ## Contributing

 - Star this repo if you like it ⭐️
-- Open an [issue](https://github.com/mhweiner/pg-sql-builder/issues) for bugs or ideas
+- Open an [issue](https://github.com/mhweiner/tiny-pg-builder/issues) for bugs or ideas
 - Submit a PR against `main` and request a review

 ## Related Projects